 The Bottom Line

-Before you give up on someone as a walking example of the Peter Principle, make sure you've done everything you can to help them succeed at their new level.
-Training, mentoring, and good leadership may be all they need to once again become a competent, rising star in your organization.
+Before you give up employees who appear to be walking examples of the Peter Principle, make sure you've done everything you can to help them succeed at their new level.
+Training, mentoring, and good leadership may be all they need to become competent.